FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/web_copilot_ui/use_saml.md

 After performing the "Set up SAML" steps, sometimes the exported SAML SP (Transfer CFT) metadata is incorrect when imported into the IDP (for example Keycloak) generating an error from the IDP.

-<span class="bold_in_para">Solution</span>: This issue seems to occur when using Firefox.
+**Solution**: This issue seems to occur when using Firefox.
 We recommend that you check using another internet browser, such as Chrome.